Tom Brady Vows to Be the Husband and Father Gisele Bündchen and Their Kids "Deserve" - E! Online

 As he put it, "It's what relationships are all about.
 It's not always what I want.
 It's what we want as a family.
 And, you know, I'm gonna spend a lot of time with them and then, you know, figure out in the future what's next."

-Brady said the decision on whether he'll continue to play will also come down to whether he feels he still has "the ability to commit to what the team really needs," noting his teammates don't "deserve anything less than my best."
+Brady said the decision on whether he'll continue to play will also come down to whether he feels like he still has "the ability to commit to what the team really needs," noting his teammates don't "deserve anything less than my best."
 And while he said "there's a long time between now and the start of next football season" and that he's still figuring things out, he reminded listeners "we never know what's gonna happen in the future."

 "We really don't.
 I mean, Kobe Bryant, a friend of ours, God rest his soul, you think you're gonna live forever, we're not.
 We think we're gonna play forever, we're not," he said while remembering the late Lakers legend.
 "What can we do?
 We can enjoy the moments that we have."